Canadian Rangers: Patrol areas

 There are five main patrol areas of the Canadian Rangers.
 Each patrol area is directly controlled by the headquarters unit of a Canadian Ranger patrol group or CRPG (groupe de patrouilles des Rangers canadiens, GPRC).

 Junior Canadian Rangers

-The Junior Canadian Rangers (JCR) Programme was created on May 31, 1996, and has more than 3,400 members in 119 locations.
+The Junior Canadian Rangers (JCR) program was created on May 31, 1996, and has more than 3,400 members in 119 locations.
 Each CRPG is responsible for facilitating the JCRs and receive separate national funding for JCR activity facilitation.
 Each Canadian Ranger patrol has at least a couple of Canadian Rangers who directly look after the JCRs, and JCR instructors are part of the CRPG's full-time staff.
-At the national level, the Junior Canadian Ranger programme is maintained by the National Cadet and Junior Canadian Ranger Group, commanded by a brigadier-general.
-The programme is open to Canadians from ages 12 to 18.
+At the national level, the Junior Canadian Ranger program is maintained by the National Cadet and Junior Canadian Ranger Group, commanded by a brigadier-general.
+The program is open to Canadians from ages 12 to 18.

 Freedoms

 The Canadian Rangers have received the Freedom of several locations throughout its history; these include: